atomic6-org/ghg/docs/source/glossary.rst

 These emissions are direct GHG emissions that happen from sources owned or controlled by an organization including fuel combustion in boilers, furnaces, vehicles.

+    **Boilers** burn biological plant material – predominantly wood – in order to generate heat or both heat & electricity for combined units.

+    **Simple-cycle combustion turbines** propel hot gas through a turbine in order to generate electricity.

+    **Combined-cycle combustion turbines** uses both a gas and a steam turbine together to produce up to 50% more electricity from the same fuel than a traditional simple-cycle plant.

+    **Engines** covert energy from fuel to some mechanical energy.

+    **Incinerators** burn waste to boil water that may power steam generators that generate electric energy and heat.

+    **Process heaters** generate energy using either fuel-based, electricity-based, heat transfer media (steam, hot water, thermal fluid), or hybrid technologies to provide the hear energy required for various manufacturing operations.

 **Scope 2 Emissions** are electricity indirect GHG emissions that include emissions from consumption of purchased electricity, heat, cooling or steam.
 These emissions are a result of a company's activities but often occur outside a company's physical facility.